 If a disc becomes dirty or soiled with grease or other contaminants not removable by wiping, you may clean the disc with a CD-ROM disc cleaner available at most computer dealers.
 Follow the directions packaged with the cleaner.

-Hint: Storing your CD-ROM discs in jewel cases or CD caddies at all times will prevent them from becoming dirty or damaged.
+HINT: Storing your CD-ROM discs in jewel cases at all times will prevent them from becoming dirty or damaged.

 How to Play Audio CDs on Your Drive